ban-epfl/QWO/README.md

 # QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs

-In this project, you can find the official codes of the paper titled "QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs" and instructions on how to run them.
+In this project, you can find the official codes of the Neurips 2024 paper ["QWO: Speeding Up Permutation-Based Causal Discovery in LiGAMs"](https://openreview.net/forum?id=BptJGaPn9C&referrer=%5BAuthor%20Console%5D(%2Fgroup%3Fid%3DNeurIPS.cc%2F2024%2FConference%2FAuthors%23your-submissions)) and instructions on how to run them.
 The codes are in python.

 Also you can play with code for your experiments via this [colab notebook](https://colab.research.google.com/drive/1fJv34nxoCOXKDJj6xuTfvrekQ-0AhuqA?usp=sharing).